-The Movement in Reserves Statement (MiRS) shows the movement, from the start of the year to the end, on the different reserves held by the authority, analysed into "usable reserves" (ie. those that can be applied to fund expenditure or reduce local taxation), and other "unusable reserves".
+The Movement in Reserves Statement (MiRS) shows the movement, from the start of the year to the end, on the different reserves held by the authority, analysed into "usable (ie. those that can be applied to fund expenditure or reduce local taxation), and other "unusable reserves".
 The Statement shows how the in-year movements of the authority's reserves are broken down between gains and losses incurred in accordance with Generally Accepted Accounting Practices, and the statutory adjustments required to return to the amounts chargeable to council tax for the year.
 The Net Increase/(Decrease) line shows the statutory General Fund Balance movement in the year, following those adjustments.
-The General Fund balance at 31 March 2022 is £4.601m.
+The General Fund balance at 31 March 2023 is £0.830m.

-2021/22 Statement
+2022/23 Statement

-Balance at 1 April 2021 per Balance Sheet
+Balance at 1 April 2022 per Balance Sheet